Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 980 Ti should be a lot faster than the Radeon R7 260X overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 980 Ti should perform quite a bit faster than the Radeon R7 260X overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison